What is vulnerability scanning?

 Vulnerability scanning is an automated process that identifies your cyber security weaknesses.

-Pen testers will also take your environment into account (a significant factor in determining vulnerabilities’ true severity), upgrading or downgrading the score as appropriate.
+Pen testers will also consider your environment (a significant factor in determining vulnerabilities’ true severity), upgrading or downgrading the score as appropriate.

 They can also identify false positives – where scans have identified weaknesses that do not exist – to ensure you do not waste resources securing parts of your infrastructure that are safe from attack.

 Vulnerability scanning and remote working